mirth-lang/mirth/README.md

 This is very much an early-stage WIP at this point.
 Mirth exists conceptually, but not as a working language yet.
 In my spare time, I'm working to change this.
 If you are interested, please support the development of Mirth on [Patreon](https://patreon.com/mirth_lang)!
 Thank you for your time and generosity.

+Directory structure:

+- `mirth`: The mirth compiler / interpreter.
+- `bootstrap`: Bootstrap for compiler.
+- `base`: Base package for mirth.
+- `docs`: Documentation and tutorials.
+- `examples`: Examples of Mirth (aspirational -- don't try to run this).
+- `tests`: Language tests.
+- `formal`: (In)formal models of mirth and related systems.

 ## License

 The entire code base is licensed under the Mozilla Public License 2.0.